oisinmulvihill/nozama-cloudsearch/README.rst

 Why?
 ~~~~

-I wanted to test a platfom that was hardcoded to use only cloudsearch.
+I wanted to test a platform that was hardcoded to use only Cloudsearch.
 There
 was no way I could change the code in question.
 I was also unable to get other
 instances due to budget constraints.
 I looked around for alternatives and found
 none I could get working on CentOS.